-On the 11th October we were weeks away from the birth of our much-wanted and much-loved baby and the countdown was most definitely on to becoming parents and starting our next exciting chapter.
-That day we were concerned as the baby hadn't moved much so Carly headed to our hospital (Queen Charlotte's) to be checked over and monitored.
-Having heard our baby's heartbeat she returned home.
+On the 11th October 2017 we were a few weeks away from the birth of our much-wanted and much-loved baby and the countdown was most definitely on to becoming parents and starting our next exciting chapter.
+That day we were concerned as the baby hadn't moved much so headed to our hospital (Queen Charlotte's) to be checked over and monitored.
+Having heard our baby's heartbeat we returned home.
 However, something still wasn't right and we returned the following morning.
 At that point we found out that our baby had died.

 There is no possible way to describe the devastation, shock and panic that descends when you hear the words 'I'm so sorry, your baby has no heartbeat', and that day has changed us so much.

 When we went into hospital that morning we didn't know the sex of our baby and it was certainly not how we ever imagined finding out that we were expecting a baby girl.
 After hours in the hospital, having confirmation scans and talking through how they would induce labour, we were sent home to prepare to welcome her into the world a few days later.

 We went back into hospital on the 14th of October and after a long process, and much patience and perseverance from the consultants and midwives, our absolutely, beautiful baby girl was stillborn calmly and naturally at 3:40am on the 17th October.
 She weighed 5.7lbs and we called her Poppy Beatrice Hodgson.
 She was amazing.

 The NHS at Queen Charlotte’s & Chelsea Hospital

 At every turn, the NHS that we experienced blew our minds, it's an incredible institution and the people who work there are unbelievable human beings.
 From day one we were allocated a bereavement midwife and trainee bereavement midwife who answered our endless questions, talked us through everything in detail, supported us at every turn and helped us deal with many traumatic moments.